On The Partition Regularity of $ax+by = cw^mz^n$: The Existence of Special Ultrafilters

-\item We say $L \subseteq S$ is a {\bf left ideal} if for any $s \in S$ and $\ell \in L$ we have $s\diamond\ell \in L$.
-We say $R \subseteq S$ is a {\bf right ideal} if for any $s \in S$ and $r \in R$ we have $r\diamond s \in R$.
-In general, $I \subseteq S$ is an {\bf ideal} if it is a left ideal and a right ideal.
+\item We say $\emptyset \neq L \subseteq S$ is a {\it left ideal} if for any $s \in S$ and $\ell \in L$ we have $s\diamond\ell \in L$.
+We say $\emptyset \neq R \subseteq S$ is a {\it right ideal} if for any $s \in S$ and $r \in R$ we have $r\diamond s \in R$.
+In general, $I \subseteq S$ is an {\it ideal} if it is a left ideal and a right ideal.

-\item We call $L \subseteq S$ a {\bf minimal left ideal} if $L$ is a left ideal that does not properly contain any other left ideal.
-Similarly, {\bf the smallest ideal of S}, if it exists, is an ideal $I$ that is contained in every other ideal of $S$.\footnote{Note that not every semigroup possesses a smallest ideal.
+\item We call $L \subseteq S$ a {\it minimal left ideal} if $L$ is a left ideal that does not properly contain any other left ideal.
+Similarly, {\it the smallest ideal of S}, if it exists, is an ideal $I$ that is contained in every other ideal of $S$.\footnote{Note that not every semigroup possesses a smallest ideal.
 In the semigroup $(\mathbb{N},+)$ each of the sets $I_n := \{m \in \mathbb{N}\ |\ m \ge n\}$ is an ideal.
-Since there is no set that is contained in every $I_n$, we see that $(\mathbb{N},+)$ does not have a smallest ideal.} If $(S,\diamond)$ does possess a smallest ideal, then we denote it by $K(S,\diamond)$ and observe that $K(S,\diamond)$ is also a semigroup. \end{itemize} \end{definition}
+Since there is no set that is contained in every $I_n$, we see that $(\mathbb{N},+)$ does not have a smallest ideal.} If $(S,\diamond)$ does possess a smallest ideal, then we denote it by $K(S,\diamond)$ and observe that $K(S,\diamond)$ is also a semigroup. \end{enumerate} \end{definition}

-\begin{theorem}[cf. Corollary 2.6 in \cite{AlgebraInTheSCC}] Let $(S,\diamond)$ be a compact right topological semigroup.
+\begin{theorem}[{\cite[Corollary 2.6]{AlgebraInTheSCC}}] Let $(S,\diamond)$ be a compact right topological semigroup.
 Then every left ideal of $S$ contains a minimal left ideal.
 Minimal left ideals are closed, and each minimal left ideal has an idempotent. \end{theorem}